kli2013/FFmpegLiteGUI/docs/about_en.md

 ## When something breaks

-The transcoding core has been stable for years; real bugs tend to live in edge cases (unusual container/codec combinations).
+The transcoding core has barely changed; real bugs tend to live in edge cases (unusual container/codec combinations).
 Side features iterate under one rule: features must compose, never conflict — and every change is verified against "the transcode pipeline must not regress".
 When filing an issue, include the full FFmpeg command line and its error output; that makes fixes much faster.